 Teeth Grinding: Clenching or grinding (Bruxism) can cause damage to your teeth and enamel as well as headaches and soreness in the jaw.
 As grinding often occurs during the night you may not be aware you are doing it.
 Your dentist may recommend a night guard to protect your teeth from damage.

 Gum Disease: Stress can lower your immune system and increase your risk for infection in the mouth, including gum disease.

-Dry mouth is both a side effect of stress as well as the medicines used to treat stress and depression.
+Dry Mouth: Dry mouth is both a side effect of stress as well as the medicines used to treat stress and depression.
 The mouth's first line of defence against bacteria is saliva, and without it there is an increased risk of tooth decay, gum disease and infection.